Mario or Sonic?

 I’ll be honest with you for a second, and know this is from a place of love For all their talk of speed, a lot of the time – I’m looking at you Marble Zone – Sonic levels aren’t all that quick.
 Mania is so fast at times that I struggled to keep track of where I was going!
 No problems there.

 Beyond telling you that the level design and soundtrack is top notch, it would be wrong of me to dive into details and spoil things that you really should see for the first time yourself, but I will give you one example of how faithful this game is.

 Very little in gaming is as satisfying as barrelling through a level at top speed, avoiding spikes, bouncing of Badniks, and watching as Tails manages to kill himself…again.
 Seriously, the attention to detail is so high that Tails is still utterly inept as your partner.

 Sonic Mania has been crafted with a level of love and passion that you don’t often see.
 It’s a true celebration of the character, before ‘attitude’ and an increasingly crazy roster of characters ruined it all.
 SEGA made a brave decision and should be given a lot of credit.

+And by the way, check out this trailer for the game.
 This is hands down the best Sonic has ever looked in any form.